michaltramita/LibAPP/SUPABASE_RLS.md

 Apply these policies to align with user-scoped access for sales sessions and messages.

+**Ownership column note:** The API writes the session owner to `user_id` by default.
+If your `sales_voice_sessions` table uses a different ownership column, update the policies below and set `SALES_SESSION_OWNER_COLUMN` in the API environment to that exact column name.

 ```sql
 -- Sessions table
 alter table sales_voice_sessions enable row level security;